-The novelist Virginia Woolf famously suffered with depression and eventually drowned herself.
+- The novelist Virginia Woolf famously suffered from depression and eventually drowned herself.

 Ok, if that’s the case, where’s the help I supposedly need while I sit here agonising over a storyline.
 Where’s the help when a story I’ve written and published gets rubbished?

 Talking with other writers of my acquaintance, we all suffer from depression.
-It’s an occupational hazard which goes with the territory.
-Without exception we all fret and worry over how our latest book will be received by the reading public.
+It’s an occupational hazard that goes with the territory.
+Without exception, we all fret and worry over how our latest book will be received by the reading public.
 We all privately suffer when we get bad reviews.
-We are all concerned over the book’s ratings in the marketplace.
+We are all concerned about the book’s ratings in the marketplace.
 We constantly talk among ourselves about sales, usually moaning about why one particular book is doing better than the one we personally prefer.

 One thing is certain; none of us can predict which of our books will be popular, nor can we dictate which of our books the public should buy.
 If that’s not enough to bring on a bout of depression, or an anxiety attack, I don’t know what is.

 Now if you will all please excuse me, I must go and lay down in a darkened room to contemplate my navel.
-Too hell with that!
+To hell with that!
 I’ll get drunk instead.